Skip to content

 Standards

-All learning environments optimise 16safety and quality, taking account of the diverse needs of, and working in partnership with, students and all other stakeholders.
+All learning environments optimise safety and equality, taking account of the diverse needs of, and working in partnerships with, students and all other stakeholders.

 Requirements

-Accredited education institutions, together with centres and training practices, must:
+Accredited education institutions, together with delivery sites and training practices, must:

 1. comply with all relevant legal, regulatory, professional and educational requirements.